 Some people experience a severe allergic reaction when exposed to potato, leading to anaphylaxis.

-Anaphylaxis is a severe, acute allergic reaction, which can be life-threatening if untreated.
+Anaphylaxis is a severe, acute allergic reaction, which can be life-threatening if left untreated.
 Symptoms of anaphylaxis caused by a food allergy usually include:

 - swelling of the eyes, mouth, throat, tongue, or face